Master's Thesis Tips and GuidelinesGuidelines for AUP Master's Thesis Presentation Standards updated February 2016

 2.2 As for your second section go back to the Insert menu.
 Double click on the page number (in the footer) of your first page of section two.
 Click again on Page Number and go down to Format Page Number.
 Select the Format of your new numbering system (in this case Arabic numerals), making sure that you also click on Start at: 1.
 Word will automatically start giving sequential and consecutive Arabic numerals to your pages until the end of your document.

-For further information we recommend you look at the Office 2007 pages:
+For further information we recommend you look at the Office help pages: